 The Red Key – An Indy icon, and you might run into author Dan Wakefield while you’re there – just follow the rules (no cussin’, no moving the tables, and don’t hang your coat off a stool, for example).

 Twenty Tap – They have well over 20 taps these days, and they’re all terrific Midwestern beers.
 The food is excellent, too.

-Breweries within 15 minute or less driving distance: Guggman Haus, Indiana City, Centerpoint, 18th Street (Indy location, actually located on 10th street), Black Acre (Irvington location), Mashcraft (Delaware Street location), and The Koelschip/Central State.
-(If you’re at the Koelschip, head over to Goose the Market for a sandwich called “The Batali.”
-Trust us.)
+Breweries within 15 minute or less driving distance: Guggman Haus, Indiana City, Centerpoint, 18th Street (Indy location, actually located on 10th street), Black Acre (Irvington location), and Mashcraft (Delaware Street location).
+If near Mashcraft on Delaware, you're not far from Goose the Market and a sandwich called “The Batali.”
+(Trust us, it's good.)